 - Contact-less paperwork – Patients will receive paperwork via text message 3 days prior to their appointments.
 Completing the forms online prevents exchange of papers at check-in.
 You can even take a photo of your insurance card and securely send it to us as well as pay your co-pay.

 - Limiting visitors – It is hard for us not to see all our patient families in our office.
 We love seeing the kiddos we delivered, meeting partners, and parents.
 However, given the current pandemic, it is important for us to limit the number of people in our office.
-For this reason, we cannot permit visitors at office visits, this includes visitors at obstetric ultrasounds.
+For this reason, we cannot permit visitors at office visits.
+As of January 25, 2021, we will permit one adult visitor to obstetric ultrasound visits only.
 If you require assistance during your visit, please let us know so that we can make special accommodations.